 The grant cycle starts September 1 of each year that has funding and ends August 31st the following year..
 Contracted hours must be completed during this time frame and are established based on your available times to serve, arranged with the Host Site Supervisor and the needs of the program.
 After applying, eligible individuals will be contacted for an interview, once "hired" will receive an orientation to the AmeriCorps Program, on site training to accomplish the specific tasks required, and will have opportunities to receive other professional development training at AmeriCorps team meetings and events.
 This is a service-learning program and Members will be required to complete a specific number of training events and reflection activities related to the program.

 Individuals serving in an AmeriCorps receive a stipend, paid monthly, and distributed over the months of the service term.
-Following their completed hours, and exit from the program, Members receive an Education Award to apply towards their student loans, additional tuition or other educational related expenses.
-Though it varies for grant years, 18 available positions will be filled, 9 each in the before/after school program and 7 in the classrooms.
-One position will serve with the Rural Corps Program Director, through the Kearney Public Schools.
+Following their full completion of contracted hours, and exit from the program, Members receive an Education Award to apply towards their student loans, additional tuition or other educational related expenses.
+Though it varies for grant years, 18 available positions will be filled, 9 each in the before/after school program and 7 in the classrooms on educational tasks.